yazhai/legacy_mbpol/mbpol_benchmarking/README.md

 ## Runtime result:
 The following test is run on Skylate with intel compiler `icpc -fopenmp -xHost` configuration

- Statistics of function runtime in [ms] for one thread :
+ Statistics of function runtime in [&mu;s] for one thread :

 | OMP_THRDS |   E_poly  MEAN  |      E_2poly   MEAN  |     E_nogrd    MEAN    |
 | --------- | ------- | ------- | ------- |